FIWARE-Archive/Archived.NGSI-LD_Wrapper.Deprecated/README.md

 This wrapper works on top of the [FIWARE Context Broker](https://github.com/fiware/context.Orion) and basically adapts between NGSIv2 (JSON) representations and the **NGSI-LD** (JSON-LD) representations.

+An example illustrating the usage of NGSI-LD can be found [here](doc/example.md).

 ## See also:

 https://github.com/fiware/dataModels